PionixPublic/phyverso-yocto/README.md

-# phyVERSO BaseCamp Yocto Image
+# phyVERSO EVerest Yocto Image

-## How to build a Yocto image with BaseCamp for phyVERSO
+## How to build a Yocto image with EVerest for phyVERSO

 ### Step 0: Preparations when using git.pionix.com